 Italy is well-positioned for visiting other destinations in the Mediterranean.
 In fact, many people will choose to incorporate the South of France into their itineraries, since it's close by and offers the chance to experience another side to the Mediterranean.
 The French Riviera is popular- yachting hotspots include Monaco, Cannes and St Tropez.
 Off the mainland, the French island of Corsica is perfect for those already chartering in Sardinia.

 If you're booking a yacht charter on the East Coast of Italy or in Venice, Croatia is a great destination to add to your itinerary.
 The variety of islands and the laid-back culture are an alluring contrast to the buzz of Italy, and there are numerous sandy beaches and picturesque cities in this pocket of the East Mediterranean.
-Be aware that your yacht will need a Croatian charter license to cruise here.

 If you are exploring Sicily, you might consider heading further south to the island chain of Malta.
 This historic archipelago is an exotic alternative to the cosmopolitan glamour of Italy.